saracroghan/SudokuSolver/README.md

 # AI Sudoku Solver

 This project explores and implements a variety of artificial intelligence algorithms to solve Sudoku puzzles.
 It serves as a powerful demonstration and comparison of classic **Constraint Satisfaction Problem (CSP)** techniques versus modern **heuristic** and **local search** methods.
+Created with Jada Zorn.

 ---